Who we are

 - to object to further processing, including stop receiving marketing material from us which you previously signed up for, by updating your marketing preferences;

-- to ask us to delete your personal information,.
+- to ask us to delete your personal information.
 We will only be able to accommodate this request where it is no longer necessary for the purpose(s) for which it was provided or where we no longer have a lawful basis to process your personal information;

 - to receive the personal information we hold about you in a portable format, however this need only be provided in limited circumstances where the processing has been done by automated means; and

 - to ask us to stop processing your personal information in certain circumstances.
 Asking us to stop doing this may mean we are no longer able to provide you with legal services and impact your client retainer.

 You should contact us should you wish to have access to this information or to update or complete any of our records pertaining to your personal information.
 Requests can be made to our Data Protection Officer:

 For more information about this policy, or if you would like to make a complaint in relation to the way we process your personal information, please contact Compliance@slatergordon.co.uk.
 We will endeavour to resolve any complaints, however if we are unable to do so to your satisfaction, you can contact the Information Commissioner’s Office (ICO), the website is www.ico.org.uk or their telephone helpline 0303 123 1113.

 How long we keep your personal information

 We will retain your personal information for as long as it is reasonable and necessary for the use for which we have collected it in accordance with applicable laws, and our statutory obligations.
 We may also use your personal details to provide you with information about legal developments, news or events if you have subscribed to our newsletters, or to ask you to participate in a client satisfaction survey.

 Transferring personal information overseas